glFusion/searcher/README.md

 # Searcher plugin for glFusion
 ## Overview
-This plugin provides an improved search function for glFusion using one an index table to allow fulltext-type searching without requiring a fulltext index.
+This plugin provides an improved search function for glFusion using an index table to allow fulltext-type searching without requiring a fulltext index.

 ## Preparation for Use